Jonathan-Henriksen/CrawlerGame/README.md

 ## OpenAI Implementation

-NeuralJourney uses OpenAI's GPT model to interpret player commands.
+NeuralJourney uses the OpenAI's `/Completions` endpoint, in combination with a fine-tuned `curie` GPT-3 model, to interpret and map player commands.
 The player's input and available commands are sent as a prompt to OpenAI, formatted as `"{availableCommands}\n\n{userInput}\n\n###\n\n"`.
-The completions consist of the mapped command and a message to send the player on successfull execution and are cut-off is controlled by using the stop sequence `##END##`.
+The completions consist of the mapped command and a message to send the player on successfull execution, and their cut-off is controlled by using the stop sequence `##END##`.
 This integration allows for a dynamic mapping of player inputs to in-game actions, enhancing the gameplay experience.

 ## Strategy and Programming Patterns